Southwest's "Overhead Bin Wars" and Boarding Delays - Dallas - 1

 When I flew Southwest Airlines from Dallas Love Field on February 1, I couldn't help but feel a sense of nostalgia.

-This is not just a simple system change; it marks a significant event that alters the brand's essence.
+This is not just a simple system change; I see it as a significant event that has caused Southwest to lose the soul of its brand.

 The boarding gate scene is also completely different.
 Instead of the familiar A, B, C pillar number signs, passengers are now greeted by boarding groups numbered 1 through 8.

-Passengers who checked in bags containing valuables like laptops or cameras are understandably frustrated, asking, "Why take my bag when there are perfectly good spaces available?"
+Passengers who checked in bags containing valuables like laptops or cameras are understandably frustrated, asking, "Why are you taking my bag when there are perfectly good spots available?"
+Complaints have also started to arise about weaker carry-on bags being damaged after being checked.

-Whereas passengers used to head straight to the rental car shuttle, they now gather in front of the belt waiting for their bags.
+Whereas in the past, people would head straight to the rental car shuttle, now they gather in front of the belt waiting for their bags.

 After missing a shuttle at Love Field and delaying my schedule by 20 minutes, I found myself questioning, "Is this really the Southwest I used to know?"